scottgallant/xaprb-src/content/blog/2015/05/22/percona-mongodb-mysql-history-repeat.md

 MySQL, but also in PostgreSQL, ElasticSearch, Cassandra and other opensource databases.
 I'm probably only qualified to write about the MySQL side of things;
-I'm pretty sure most people don't know a lot of the interesting things that are going on that will have long-lasting effects.
+I'm pretty sure most people don't know a lot of the interesting things that are going on behind the scenes that will have long-lasting effects.
 Maybe I'll write about that someday.

 In the meanwhile, I think we're all in for an exciting ride as MongoDB [proves me right](/blog/2013/01/10/bold-predictions-on-which-nosql-databases-will-survive/).

+PS: VividCortex is building a MongoDB monitoring solution that will address many of the shortcomings of existing ones.
+(We have been a bit quiet about it, just out of busyness rather than a desire for secrecy, but now you know.)
+It's in beta now.

 [Cropped image by 96dpi](https://www.flickr.com/photos/96dpi/3645537177/)